Tens Of Thousands Face Uncertainty As Philippine Volcano Spews Lava - UrduPoint

 Taal is one of the most active volcanoes in a nation hit periodically by eruptions and earthquakes due to its location on the Pacific "Ring of Fire" -- a zone of intense seismic activity.

+Philippine Red Cross Chairman Richard Gordon warned that the group was "preparing for the worst" and urged people to keep away from the volcano.

+"Bring your animals and livestock to evacuation centres if you must," he added.

-The Taal eruption has been putting on a stunning and terrifying display, with lightning crackling through its ash cloud in a poorly understood phenomenon that has been attributed to static electricity.
+The Taal eruption has been putting on a stunning and terrifying display, including an ash cloud illuminated with lightning bolts.

+It shot dark-grey columns 800 metres (half a mile) in the sky.

-- Eruptions have lasted months - Renato Solidum, head of the Philippines' seismological agency, said Taal's previous eruptions have lasted months so it was impossible to predict an end to the current activity.
+- Eruptions have lasted months - Renato Solidum, head of the Philippines' seismological agency, said Taal's previous eruptions have lasted as long as months so it was impossible to predict an end to the current activity.

 However, he said the alert warning of a potentially catastrophic "explosive eruption" may remain in place for weeks, depending on developments.